polysyllabic/chaos/docs/chaosConfigFiles.md

 - `block_while_busy`: List of commands to block while the sequence is on.

 ### Scaling Modifiers
-Scaling modifiers tranform the incoming signal through a linear formula.
-If the value of the incoming signal is `x`, the result will be mx + b, wheree m is an amplitude and b is an offset.
-The output is also clipped to the min/max values of the signal.
+Scaling modifiers transform the incoming signal through a linear formula.
+If the value of the incoming signal is `x`, the result will normally be `mx + b`, where `m` is an amplitude and `b` is an offset.
+The output is clipped to the min/max values of the signal.

+Scaling modifiers also support the general `while` and `while_operation` keys.
+If a `while` condition is defined and currently evaluates true, the modifier uses `while_amplitude` in place of `amplitude`.
+If the condition is false, or if no `while` condition is defined, the ordinary `amplitude` value is used.
+The `offset` is applied in either case.

-In addition to the keys defined for all modules, the following keys are available for this modifier type:
+In addition to the keys defined for all modifiers, the following keys are available for this modifier type:

 - `applies_to`: A vector of commands affected by the mod. (_Required_)

-- `amplitude`: Amount to multiply the incoming signal by (_Optional, default = 1_)
+- `amplitude`: Amount to multiply the incoming signal by when no `while` condition is defined or when the `while` condition evaluates false. (_Optional, default = 1_)

+- `while_amplitude`: Amount to multiply the incoming signal by when the `while` condition evaluates true.
+If omitted, the ordinary `amplitude` value is used. (_Optional_)

-- `offset`: Amount to add to the incoming signal (_Optional, default = 0_)
+- `offset`: Amount to add to the incoming signal after scaling. (_Optional, default = 0_)

 _Examples:_